 And finally we set off for Daylesford Farm.
 If you don’t know what and where Daylesford is, it’s worth being acquainted.

 We could have spent the whole day walking round the place.
 A feast for the eyes, all the products in their delicatessen are organic, oh-so-scrummy and beautifully packaged, while their homewares section is brimming with pretty, functional pieces, cookbooks and tableware.
-The cafe boasts a menu bursting with organic goodness and you can be sure that everything you eat is sourced ethically and humanely – the only way that farming should be done in my opinion, and the reason that all the food we buy at home is soil association certified organic from respectable farms.
+The cafe boasts a menu bursting with organic goodness and you can be sure that everything you eat is sourced ethically and humanely – the only way that farming should be done and the reason that all the food we buy at home is soil association certified from respectable farms.

 And if you’ve not spent far too much money or made a thousand excuses for the mountain of ‘gifts’ you’ve bought and can barely carry home, why not blame shopping exhaustion for a plausible need for a pampering session in their Bamford Haybarn spa retreat to round off the day.
 We headed home at last enjoying the beautiful scenery of the Cotswolds in the snow, and after a gorgeous romantic weekend away, Tuesday brought with it an exquisite bouquet of long stemmed red roses along with a love letter to greet me on the doorstep…

 …followed by beautifully seared fillet steaks, a scattering of rose petals and a bottle of Bollinger’s finest – the boy didn’t do too bad!